You won’t fully learn a technique in one attempt. Revisit a technique over time to add in the details you weren’t ready for earlier.

 Every technique is composed of:

-- a basic set of principles and instructions
+- a basic set of mental models and instructions

 - advanced, fine-grained details